bl4de/bl4de/README.md

 <br/>

 ### Sometimes I worry that AI will take all of our jobs.
-Today is not one of those days
+Today is not one of those days.
 *Kai Lentit (https://youtu.be/cwq2FfpTIAE?t=111)*